hyperledger-labs/business-partner-agent/README.md

 ## Prerequistes

-The following tools should be installed on you developer machine:
+The following tools should be installed on your developer machine:
 - docker
 - docker-compose (>= version 3)
 - [ngrok](https://ngrok.com/)

 As well, make sure you are not sitting behind a restrictive company firewall.
-If so, at least the setup has to be adopted (e.g. add proxy configuration to the maven setting in the [Dockerfile](./Dockerfile)).
+If so, at least the setup has to be adopted (e.g. configure proxy configuration in the maven settings in the [Dockerfile](./Dockerfile)).
 Furthermore the firewall might block traffic to other agents depending on its endpoint configuration (if e.g. in the firewall other ports than 443 are blocked).

 ## Register a new DID